criteo/kerberos-docker/README.md

 Now you can debug code and do `kinit bob` on the host machine directly.

-The order of `entries` and `names` is important in `/etc/hosts`.
+The order of `entries` and `names` is essential in `/etc/hosts`.
-To resolve name from an IP address, the resolver takes the first one (horizontally) if multiple names are possible; and to resolve IP address from the name , the resolver takes the first entry (vertically) if multiple IP addresses are possible: You can use `resolveip <IP|name>`, `getent hosts <IP|name>` or just take a look at `/etc/hosts`.
+To resolve a name from an IP address, the resolver takes the first one (horizontally) if multiple names are possible; and to resolve IP address from the name, the resolver takes the first entry (vertically) if multiple IP addresses are possible: You can use `resolveip <IP|name>`, `getent hosts <IP|name>` Or take a look at `/etc/hosts`.

 ## Possible improvements

-* Add LDAP as database for the Kerberos architecture
+* Add LDAP as a database for the Kerberos architecture
-* Add other connectors and service (postgresql, mongodb, nfs, hadoop) only OpenSSH for the moment
+* Add other connectors and services (PostgreSQL, MongoDB, nfs, Hadoop), only OpenSSH for the moment
-* Add Java, Python or C to connect with Kerberos authentication
+* Add Java, Python, or C to connect with Kerberos authentication

 ## References